-Graham, a former diver for America East foe University of Maine, begins her first year as the diving coach for the 2012-13 season.
+Graham, a former diver for America East foe University of Maine, begins her second year as the diving coach for the 2013-14 season.

 Graham, a native of Vestal, returns home to assist Clark after battling his squads while diving for the University of Maine.
 During her four years at Maine, Graham was a three-time finalist at the America East Championships and earned the Miller Diving Award and Chandler Comeback Award from her alma mater.
 She ranks second all-time at Maine on the one-meter board.

 The 2010 University of Maine graduate joins the Binghamton staff after spending the past year coaching at Vestal High School.
 While there, Graham was responsible for the men and women divers which will be her focus at Binghamton.
 She coached three men and three women divers to top-12 finishes at the Section IV Championships.
 Graham is a member of USA Diving and has spent several years coaching at camps in Binghamton and Maine.

 Graham earned her bachelor’s degree in Kinesiology and has a K-12 teaching certification in the state of Maine.
 Her brother Ryan Graham dove for Binghamton from 2005-2009 and still holds the one-meter and three-meter diving records.

 Assistant coach R.C.
 Weston begins his first season with the Binghamton swimming and diving program during the 2013-14 campaign.
 He comes to Vestal most recently from Johnson City, TN where he served as the head coach of NAIA school Milligan College this past winter.